Solar eclipse 2024

 Where can I watch the eclipse?

-The eclipse can be viewed from anywhere around the region, and there’s plenty of viewing parties to attend!
+The eclipse can be viewed from anywhere around the region, and there are plenty of watch parties to attend, and public viewing locations to choose from.

 Where can I stay in the the Lake Champlain Region?